Kendall Jenner Goes Out With A$AP Rocky, Entered Same Hotel In Milan

 “My abs are my favorite thing to work out.
 I love it when my trainer, Gunnar Peterson, kills my abs.
 The next day, it hurts to even laugh.
 That’s how I know I’m doing the exercises right!
 Sometimes when I’m watching TV, I think to myself, ‘I should be doing crunches and situps right now.’
 Then I get off the couch and do it,” Kendall wrote.

-She then ended the post giving her thumbs-up recommendation on an Apple app called “Instant Abs Trainer”.
+She then ended the post giving her thumbs-up recommendation on an Apple app called “Instant Abs Trainer.”

 [Featured Image by Dimitrios Kambouris/Getty Images]